w4rgo/kotlin-api-ktor-kmongo-template/README.md

-# Kotlin API using Spark, KMongo, and GSon
+# Kotlin API using KTOR, KMongo, and GSon

 This is a simple template for a lightweight api using kotlin, spark (web services), kmongo (db), gson (serialization)